 Pathological Peer Review by IASON consulting for nonclinical toxicology studies supports you in verifying the accurate diagnosis and recording of all pathology findings and to support the integrated interpretation of all pathology information within the context of the entire study to identify and characterize treatment-related findings.

 Pathology peer review usually is appropriate for GLP toxicity, carcinogenicity studies, and biomarker qualification studies and may add value for mechanistic and investigative studies with pathology endpoints and exploratory (non-GLP) toxicity studies that guide compound development decisions and dose selection.

 Pathology peer review is recommended prior to study completion when important risk assessment or business decisions will be based on nonclinical studies.

 For example the U.S. Environmental Protection Agency (EPA) requires peer review of pathology data and confirmation of changes by a PWG (Pathology Working Group) for all submissions requesting reconsideration of carcinogenicity decisions for chemicals based on changes in the pathology diagnoses (EPA 1994).

 Sponsors and regulatory agencies generally acknowledge that pathology peer review can increase confidence in the pathology data and pathology interpretations.

-Reduce your time and costs o gain regulatory approval of your studies and allow a faster return on your investment.
+Reduce your time and costs of gaining regulatory approval for your studies and allow a faster return on your investments.